-From Carnegie Hall to Europe, her music and story have inspired millions.
+From Carnegie Hall to Europe, her music and story have inspired many.
 Her latest work, "Harriet Tubman Oratorio" will cause standing ovations

 Cry of the People